 N.C.G.S. §131E-176(24a) states: "Service area means the area of the State, as defined in the State Medical Facilities Plan or rules adopted by the Department, which receives services from a health service facility."
 On page 369, the 2020 SMFP states, "A chemical dependency treatment bed's service area, for purposes of the State Medical Facilities Plan, is the substance use disorder services region in which the bed is located.
 Regions are comprised of Licensed Management Entities-Managed Care Organizations (LME-MCO).
-The North Carolina Division of Mental Health, Developmental Disabilities and Substance Abuse Services of the Department of Health and Human Services establishes the LME-MCOs.
+The North Carolina Division of Mental Health, Developmental Disabilities and Substance Abuse Services of the

+Department of Health and Human Services establishes the LME-MCOs.
 Table 15B lists the LME-MCOs and their constituent counties that comprise the three regions for substance use disorder services."
-In Table 15B, page 373 of the 2020 SMFP, Forsyth County is included in the Central Region on Table 15B.
+In Table 15B, page 373 of the 2020 SMFP, Forsyth County is included in the Central Region of the state.
+Thus, the service area for this facility consists of counties in the Central Region on Table 15B.
 Facilities may also serve residents of counties not included in their service area.